WowSoLaggy/MosseTracker/README.md

 #### Description

-MOSSE tracker used to track a single object on the frame sequence
+MOSSE tracker is used to track a single object on the frame sequence.

 Algorithm is based on the paper: "Visual Object Tracking using Adaptive Correlation Filters" by David S. Bolme, J. Ross Beveridge, Bruce A. Draper, Yui Man Lui, Computer Science Department, Colorado State University.
-Fast Fourier Transform algorithm was taken from the freeware source (written by Miroslav Voinarovsky) with insignificant modifications by me.
+Original Fast Fourier Transform algorithm was written by Miroslav Voinarovsky (distributed as freeware open source) with insignificant modifications by me.
+The usage of fftw (single precision, distributed via GNU GPL) can be defined instead of FFT by Miroslav Voinarovsky.

 Compiled via MS Visual Studio 2015.
 Uses std and Windows.h.
-Should be modified for Lin-support.
+Should be slightly modified for Lin-support.
-Uses OpenCV only to output results.
-The algorithm itself doesn't require OpenCV.
+Uses OpenCV to output test results, OpenCV distribs are not included.

-The usage of fftw can be defined instead of FFT by Miroslav Voinarovsky.
+Algorithm is singlethreaded and provides no thread safety.
+Thread safety should be provided by the control application.

-FPS is calculated via QueryPerformanceCounter.
-FPS is about 7000 for the 64x64 rectangle of interest (with fftw) or about 1600 without it.
+FPS is calculating via QueryPerformanceCounter.
+FPS is about 7000 for the 64x64 rectangle of interest (with fftw) or about 1600 without it (Intel Core i5, 3.2GHz).
 Warning: FPS calculated in TestFromFile can be inaccurate.
 It is better to estimate FPS via TestOneFrame.
 Suggestions for more accurate FPS counting are welcome.

 #### Structure